Medication Search - Halaven

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Halaven medication come in?
+What form(s) does Halaven come in?

 Each 1 mL of clear, colourless, aqueous solution for IV administration contains 0.5 mg of eribulin.
 Nonmedicinal ingredients: dehydrated alcohol USP (5% v/v), hydrochloric acid (for pH adjustment), sodium hydroxide (for pH adjustment), and water for injection USP (95% v/v).

-How should I use the Halaven medication?
+How should I use Halaven?

 Eribulin is injected intravenously (into a vein) over 2 to 5 minutes on day 1 and day 8 of a 21-day cycle.